Skip to main content

 Open the generator

-On the home page, click Create an image (or use Create in the left navigation and select Image) to open the image generator.
+On the home page, click Create an image (or click Create in the top navigation bar and select Image) to open the image generator.
+On mobile, tap Create in the bottom navigation.
 You can also start from a style reference or a studio.

 2